Stuti-Tandon/GIT-AND-GITHUB-BASICS/Concepts_and_Commands.md

   origin = the default name for your remote repo in your local machine. main = the branch you're pushing to.

+## <h1>INIT Command</h1>
+-The init command in Git is used to initialize a new Git repository.
+-It creates the .git directory in your project folder, allowing you to start tracking your files using Git version control.
+-Command:
+  **git init**
+  Initializes a new local Git repository.
+  Creates a hidden .git folder in your project directory, which stores all the version history and configuration.
+  Marks the folder as a Git-managed project.
+-Steps:
+    mkdir my-project
+    cd my-project
+    git init    Output:Initialized empty Git repository in /path/to/my-project/.git/ git add .                  # Stage all files for commit git commit -m "Initial commit"  # Commit the files git branch -M main         # (Optional) Rename branch to 'main' git remote add origin https://github.com/username/repo.git  # Link to GitHub repo git push -u origin main